 What is the Newest Royal Caribbean Ship?

-The newest Royal Caribbean ship is called Icon of the Seas.
-It started sailing in January 2024, but has been available to book since late 2022
+The newest Royal Caribbean ship is called Utopia of the Seas.
+It started sailing in July 2024.

 What is the Oldest Royal Caribbean Ship?